Semrush helps you:

 6. Share Videos On Quora, Reddit and Forums

-Online communities are GREAT places to promote your YouTube videos.
+Online communities are GREAT places to promote your YouTube channel and videos.

 That’s because people in these communities have burning questions…